Ranken Jordan Pediatric Bridge Hospital

 As the parents to two young boys, Meg and Richard related to and believed in this mission and made play the focus of the grants awarded to Ranken Jordan.
 In addition to updating treatment rooms with uplifting murals and engaging accessories, the Foundation procured iPads and sensory-stimulating toys for patients.
 When Meg and Richard learned the hospital was seeking funding to build an updated, more accessible playground, they immediately recognized the opportunity to make another tangible difference in these patients’ lives.

-Through a truly collaborative effort that involved patients, caregivers and family in the design process, the Margaret & Richard Riney Family Foundation and Ranken Jordan broke ground on the Margaret and Richard Riney Outdoor Playscape.
+Through a truly collaborative effort that involved patients, caregivers and family in the design process, the Richard P. Riney Family Foundation and Ranken Jordan broke ground on the Margaret and Richard Riney Outdoor Playscape.
 The playground, designed with these persevering kids in mind, will enhance the hospital’s recreational regimens, will help facilitate some much-needed fun and will enable patients to lead fuller lives.
 Read more about the Outdoor Playscape here.

 “The fortitude of these kids is inspiring.
 For as hard as they’re working at getting better, we want them to have the opportunity to just be kids.
 We’re thrilled to join the team helping them to have fun as they strive to get home.”